Phuker/multi-tldr/Readme.md

 ## Initialize manually

+This program won't work out of the box, first you need to initialize it manually.

 ### Clone [tldr-pages/tldr](https://github.com/tldr-pages/tldr)

 `cd` to some directory (e.g. `~/code/tldr`) and clone the [tldr-pages/tldr](https://github.com/tldr-pages/tldr) repo.
 We will use it when we look up a command usage.